yahoo/elide/elide-spring/elide-spring-boot-autoconfigure/README.md

 ### SpringDoc Integration

 By default, Elide will create a `OpenApiCustomizer` that will add all the models into SpringDoc's OpenAPI document.
 You can override this by defining an instance of a `ElideOpenApiCustomizer` bean.
+Note that this will only add models corresponding to the default API version.

 ## Elide Override